Cobb County Assault & Battery Lawyer

 - Trial Representation: Presenting a strong defense in court if the case proceeds to trial.

-- Protecting Constitutional Rights: Ensuring that law enforcement followed proper procedures and that the defendant’s rights were not violated.
+- Protecting Constitutional Rights: Ensuring law enforcement followed proper procedures and that your rights weren’t violated at any stage.

-Partner with Smith, Schnatmeier, Dettmering & Kilgo, LLP: Your Assault Attorney in Marietta
+Why Choose Smith, Schnatmeier, Dettmering & Kilgo, LLP as Your Battery Attorney in Cobb County

-Don’t hesitate; contact us online or call (770) 599-5328 today for more information on how we may be able to assist you in defending yourself against these serious allegations.
+Don’t wait.
+Contact us online or call (770) 599-5328 today to start building your defense against these serious charges.